TL;DR Any WordPress website is made up of the following:

 Payment gateways – Braintree for WooCommerce (accept payments via credit card, Venmo, Apple Pay, and more)

 Migration – Migrate Guru (free)

 Bonus Tip You may have noticed many of the plugins I recommend here are made by the folks at WPMU Dev.
-While they offer free versions of just about all their plugins, they offer premium versions of their plugins, 3 hosting accounts, and 24/7 chat support for $50/month.
+While they offer free versions of just about all their plugins, they offer premium versions of their plugins, 3 super fast hosting accounts (managed Digital Ocean Droplets), and 24/7 chat support for $50/month.
 It’s a killer deal.
 If you’re the type that likes premium plugins and support staff to help you out when you’re in a pinch, they’re a solid company you and your business can rely on.
-I’ve been a subscriber for over a year now and I can’t image trying to manage my and my clients’ sites without them.
+I’ve been a subscriber for over 2 years now and I can’t imagine trying to manage my and my clients’ sites without them.